Pandurang Shastri Athavale: Swadhyaya Parivar

 The philosophy of original Vedic Dharma is the base of this movement.

 Swadhyaya Parivar established itself in India in 1978 with adherents meeting every Sunday, where prayers are sung and a video recording of Athavale teaching about the Vedic dharma is played.
 Swadhyaya, which closely translates to "study of the self" is a process based upon Vedic philosophy, and the members of the Parivar are called "Swadhyayees".
-Over the years, Athavale's followers have taken the Bhagavad Gita's concepts of Indwelling God and God's universal love, to millions of people: transcending caste, socioeconomic barriers, and religious differences.
-Athavale personally visited tens of thousands of villages (on foot and rented bicycles), and his brothers and sisters (swadhyayees) went to every house personally and established a selfless relationship with each family and went house to house to spread the Gita's teachings. adherents have followed suit to roughly 100,000 villages across India, and at least 34 nations across the globe.
-Dadaji In these villages, Athavale started various experiments (Prayogs) to impart social activism by means of a god-centric devotion, including cooperative farming, fishing and tree-planting projects in the spirit of collective, divine labour (bhakti), somewhat similar to the Antigonish Movement in Canada.
+Over the years, Athavale's followers have taken the Bhagavad Gita's concepts of Indwelling God and God's universal love to millions of people, transcending caste, socioeconomic barriers, and religious differences.
+Athavale personally visited tens of thousands of villages (on foot and rented bicycles), and his brothers and sisters (Swadhyayees) personally go house to house to establish selfless relationships with families and spread the Gita's teachers.
+Adherents have followed suit to roughly 100,000 villages across India, and at least 34 nations across the globe.
+In these villages, Athavale started various experiments (Prayogs) to impart social activism by means of a god-centric devotion, including cooperative farming, fishing and tree-planting projects in the spirit of collective, divine labour (Bhakti), somewhat similar to the Antigonish Movement in Canada.
 Swadhyayees aim to fulfill Athavale's vision of eradicating the world's problems by creating a global family united under the principle of a universal blood maker.
 He felt that the universality of the Bhagavad Gita allows for it to a guide to all of humanity.
 As such, its thoughts should reach unto the last person.
 Today, the millions of adherents can be found on every habitable continent in over 35 countries including the Caribbean, Americas, Asia, Europe, Australia, New Zealand, Middle East and Africa.
 It is the Swadhyaya Parivar's mission to complete Rev. Athavale's vision of a "Universal Brotherhood under the Divine Fatherhood of God."

 Death

-Athavale died at the age of 83 of cardiac arrest on 25 October 2003, in Mumbai, India.
+Dadaji died at the age of 83 of cardiac arrest on 25 October 2003, in Mumbai, India.
 He was cremated on the evening of 26 October at Tattvagyan Vidyapeeth in the Thane district, where hundreds of thousands of mourners had paid their respects to him over a period of 24 hours.
 Subsequently, his ashes were immersed at Ujjain, Pushkar, Haridwar, Kurukshetra, Gaya, Jagannath Puri, and lastly at Rameshwaram.

 Popular culture

-In 1991 Shyam Benegal created and directed the film Antarnaad (The Inner Voice), based on Athavale's Swadhyaya Movement or Prayogs, starring Shabana Azmi and Kulbhushan Kharbanda, among others.
-In 2004 Abir Bazaz directed the documentary Swadhyaya, based on the life and works of Athavale.
+In 1991, Shyam Benegal created and directed the film Antarnaad (The Inner Voice), based on Athavale's Swadhyaya Movement or Prayogs, starring Shabana Azmi and Kulbhushan Kharbanda, among others.
+In 2004, Abir Bazaz directed the documentary Swadhyaya, based on the life and works of Athavale.